7.62x39 vs. 300 Blackout: Intermediate .30 Caliber Cartridges Collide

 A Brief History of 300 Blackout

-The development of the 300 AAC Blackout (designated 300 BLK by SAAMI) rifle cartridge began in 2010 when Robert Silvers of the Advanced Armament Corporation (which was later acquired by Remington) was approached by a member of the US Military “dark ops” community.
+Development of the 300 AAC Blackout (designated "300 BLK" by SAAMI) rifle cartridge began in 2010 when Robert Silvers of the Advanced Armament Corporation was approached by a member of the U.S. military.

-Some special forces units were unhappy with the stopping power that the 5.56 NATO and the 9mm (used in several SMGs) offered during close quarters combat and he wanted something that had more “oomph”.
+Some special forces units were unhappy with the stopping power that the 5.56 NATO and the 9mm (used in several SMGs) offered during close quarters combat, and wanted something that had more “oomph”.
 Something along the lines of the 7.62x39mm.

 - The rounds needed to fit into STANAG standard AR-pattern mags and maintain their 30-round capacity